The Original Total-Immersion Tuscan Cooking School in Montefollonico. Since 2000.

 We provide ground transportation during the week for all activities.
 Airfare and ground transportation to and from Montefollonico are not included.

-The cost of the weeklong program is $5,775 per person, based on double occupancy.
+The cost of the weeklong program is $6,125 per person, based on double occupancy.
 Single supplement is $750.
-A deposit of $500 is required at the time of booking.
-The balance is due 120 days before the start of the program.
+A deposit of $500 is used to reserve one’s spot at the time of booking.
+As your arrival date approaches, we’ll send you a link to complete payment for the remaining balance of your stay.
 The cost of the Black Apron program starts at $7,140 per person (double occupancy) based on your choice of room.
 Single supplement is $750.
-Cancellations received 120 days before the start of the program will receive a full refund.
+If you wish to reschedule your trip, you have the flexibility to choose another date within one year that better suits your schedule.
+Alternatively, if you opt to cancel your trip, you will be entitled to a full refund.
 The medieval village of Montefollonico and the surrounding villages that we visit are not wheelchair-accessible or walker friendly, and we will be walking on cobblestone streets daily.
 Please let us know if you have any physical limitations that may need to be discussed prior to the trip.

 Classes accommodate cooks of all levels and are ideal for groups of family, friends and gourmet food and wine clubs.
 We also warmly welcome and encourage solo travelers.
 You will meet your new best friends at Tuscan Women Cook.